Professional Practice Thesis 2 (6CP) (11673.1)

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

-In this unit, students will continue planning, developing and finalising their industry-focussed and engaged research projects.
+In this unit, students will continue planning, developing and finalising their research projects.
 Students will conduct their data collection and analysis and establish results from them.
-Students will be appointed an appropriate academic supervisor and industry partner to oversee their research project.
-Students may work individually or collaboratively.
+Students will be appointed an appropriate academic supervisor to oversee their research projects.
 At the end of this unit, students will present their detailed research outcome and dissertation to academics, members of their own cohort and industry partners.

 Prerequisites11671 Professional Practice Thesis 1 (6CP)

-All required readings for this unit will be advised by the thesis supervisors, industry partners or from self-learning.
+All required readings for this unit will be advised by the thesis supervisors or from self-learning.

 Required IT skills